Weight: 10.3 oz (men's size 9)

 Kaiser SoCal Manual Therapy and Sport Fellow

-***Disclaimer: These shoes were a personal purchase from Run With Us Pasadena and were purchased at their full US retail price.
+***Disclaimer: These shoes were provided free of charge in exchange for a review.
+We thank the people at Mizuno USA for sending us a pair.
+This in no way affected the honesty of this review.
 We put at least 50-75 miles on trainers and 10-25 miles on racing flats prior to reviewing them.
-Currently I had 104 miles on my pair.
+Currently I have 135 miles on my pair.
 My views are based on my extensive history in the footwear industry and years testing and developing footwear.
 If you are a footwear rep looking for footwear reviews or consultations on development, we are currently looking to partner with companies to assist, discuss and promote footwear models.
 Partnership will not affect the honesty of our reviews.

 Like and Follow Doctors of Running